bhavinafricawala/BlazorUserList/README.md

 )
 GO
 ```
-3. Insert records using the following script to newly created `User` table
+3. Seed data using the following script to newly created `User` table
 ```sql
 USE UserData;
 GO